LLMs, coding agents, benchmarks grounding

 Granted.
 For individual users, they are testing things based on their own specific context, and while things might work well there, it doesn’t say much about how well it might work for my own specific context.
 The smarter the thing, the harder to evaluate.
 Repeat.

 If LLMs are anything, they are prime stereotyping machines, cutting out the long tail and professing on serving the 1% tasks that get 99% of the popularity.
 This popularity might be a real world usage frequency, no question.
 Boilerplate code.
 Repetive tasks.
 Either way, whenever I tried to do something less stereotypical, I was met with zero shot failure and had to take the thing by the hand, break it down into small digestible pieces, and work it from there.
-This is a type of “drift” across category and I claim the “adaptation” to myself.
+This is a type of “drift” across the “intelligence” category and I claim the “adaptation” to myself here.
+This happens across the board, like “we did this, and we did that, and then intelligence rained down on us”.
+Yeah well, no. You did all these moves in the first place looking at the results of the previous round.
+Right?
+Just kidding, but hey.

 This is my personal take and rant, done.
-Let’s try and broaden the persepctive.
+Let’s try and broaden the perspective.
 One well-known problem with benchmarks is, that as soon as they become available, they become available for training.
-This is called train / test contamination, and if it occurs, it will lead to exaggerated results.
+This can lead to something called train / test contamination, and if it occurs, it will lead to exaggerated results.
 Usually, neither the precise training data nor the benchmark trajectories themselves are disclosed.
-Will I trust any claim in this situation?
-I trust your guess.
+Will we trust any claim in this situation?

 Prime example for cheating?
 ImpossibleBench :) If you report more than 0% on this benchmark, you cheated, I love it https://arxiv.org/pdf/2510.20270v1